First things first

 *If you use a non-iCloud SMTP server, don't use your iCloud email address as a "Send From" address.
-Otherwise, your email might not deliver or it might deliver to the recipient's Junk folder.
+Otherwise, your email might not get delivered or it might get sent to the recipient's Junk folder.

 If you can receive messages but can't send them

-Your Internet service provider might be blocking the protocol used to send email (SMTP) across their network.
+Your ISP might be blocking the protocol used to send email (SMTP) across their network.
 Contact your service provider and ask about SMTP traffic that crosses their network to an external service, such as iCloud.
 If your service provider blocks SMTP traffic, ask them how you can be exempted from SMTP blocking.

-If your service provider isn't blocking SMTP traffic and you still can't send messages, contact Apple Support for help.
+If your ISP isn't blocking SMTP traffic and you still can't send messages, contact Apple Support for help.

 If you can't receive mail in the Mail app on macOS